plaskod/web_scraping_scripts/README.md

 * comments
 from https://www.metaculus.com/questions/ for relationship extraction, information retrieval of similar articles, statistical analysis of the predictions data

-Using docker+splash v3.5 with Scrapy to handle dynamic websites
+Using docker+splash v3.5 with Scrapy to handle dynamic websites.
+ATM mostly using scrapy shell